7 Recommended Websites This 2016

 Here is the catch: readers can read through a topic, say on self-esteem, but not the entire text unless membership and payment is guaranteed.
 There are free workbook downloads after subscription.
 What can be of added help is the My Learning Plan tool for setting personal goals.

 If you just need a few, quick ideas, then this page is practically worth it without the payment.

 2 | Piffe

 Its mission: train everyone to smile.
 It is a better job.
 Stay and leave this page thankful, thinking, smiling, inspired, laughing, wondering, and challenged.
-It is a child-friendly page kids can learn good traits from short stories, solve puzzles, or see funny pictures and surprising illusions.
-Parents can read a story or two to their kids.
+It is a child-friendly page where kids can learn good values from short stories.
+Parents, these can be handy for bedtime stories.
+They can also solve puzzles and see funny pictures and surprising illusions.
 Youthful adults would also love to, and should, spend a few minutes reading and enjoying this site.
 Purpose-driven people behind this project strongly encourage living a mindful life amidst toils and groans.